Development of a structured, turbulent solar wind as a result of interchange reconnection: Introduction

 In a more recent model, the injection of MHD turbulence from magnetic reconnection was invoked to produce sufficient coronal heating to drive the wind \citep{Zank21}.
 A significant caveat, however, to the often-invoked reconnection-generated turbulent drive mechanism is that {\it in situ} measurements of reconnection outflow exhausts do not reveal that a significant fraction of the energy is carried in the MHD Poynting flux.
 Indeed, terrestrial magnetotail observations suggest that this MHD Poynting flux is an order of magnitude below the energy carried in the ion enthalpy flux and bulk flow kinetic energy \citep{Eastwood13}.

+An alternative to the traditional picture of wave heating of corona as the wind drive mechanism is that magnetic reconnection between open and closed flux, "interchange reconnection", directly injects plasma to form the wind \citep{Fisk99,Cranmer10}.
 Recent observations of the structure of the fast solar wind close to the sun from NASA's Parker Solar Probe mission \citep{fox2016,Raouafi2023PSP} are, for the first time, revealing that the young solar wind is highly structured.
-This structure provides clues to the wind drive mechanism.
+The observations yield signatures of the wind drive mechanism that support the role of interchange reconnection in the solar wind drive.
 First, the radial wind speed is bursty and produces local reversals in the radial magnetic field, "switchbacks" \citep{Bale19}.
-Further, this bursty wind is modulated on spatial scales that are linked to the corresponding spatial structure of the "supergranulation" network magnetic fields at the base of coronal holes \citep{Bale21,Bale22} (see Fig.~\ref{fig:VB_obs}).
+This bursty wind is modulated on spatial scales that are linked to the corresponding spatial structure of the "supergranulation" network magnetic fields at the base of coronal holes \citep{Bale21,Bale23} (see Fig.~\ref{fig:VB_obs}).
 The observations also reveal that peaks in the radial flow speed are correlated with increases in the proton energy with tails up to around 85 keV, an enhanced abundance of alpha particles, and bursty reversals of the radial magnetic field.
-The modulation of the wind on scales that match that of the network magnetic fields suggests that it is reconnection between closed loops of magnetic flux and open field lines (interchange reconnection) that is the source of energy that drives the wind and the associated modulations \citep{Bale21,Bale22}.
+The modulation of the wind on scales that match that of the network magnetic fields suggests that it is reconnection between closed loops of magnetic flux and open field lines (interchange reconnection) that is the source of energy that drives the wind and the associated modulations \citep{Bale21,Bale23}.
 This observational data has been used to infer the basic characteristics of interchange reconnection: magnetic fields of around 4.5 $G$, plasma densities of around $10^9/cm^3$, Alfv\'en speeds of between 300 and 400 $km/s$, reconnection inflow speeds of around 3$km/s$ (deeply in the collisionless regime), and energy release rates of around $5\times 10^5ergs/cm^2s$.
 This rate of energy release is sufficient to power the wind \citep{McKenzie95,Axford99}.
-A major surprise of these observations was the measurement of a significant energetic ion component with the power-law tails of protons extending above 100$keV$ \citep{Bale22}.
+A major surprise of these observations was the measurement of a significant energetic ion component with the power-law tails of protons extending above 100$keV$ \citep{Bale23}.
 Thus, the solar wind is an "energetic" wind and the presence of these energetic particles supports the conclusion that the interchange reconnection process driving the wind is collisionless.

 Recent solar Extreme UltraViolet (EUV) measurements have revealed ubiquitous jetting activity at the base of the solar corona \citep{Raouafi23}.
 These "jetlets" are associated with multi-polar regions at the solar surface and have been interpreted as reconnection outflows that are driving the solar wind.
 These observations further support the idea that reconnection might be playing a role in the drive of the solar wind.